maciejmalecki/maciejmalecki.github.io/genai/_drafts/the-train-has-already-departed.md

 ---
-title: AI steep learning curve
+title: Are you still waiting for the AI bubble to burst?
+The train has already departed.
 layout: post
 categories: genai
 description: Using AI in software engineering is harder than you think, and this is what marketing material are not tellying you.